How Much Does It Cost To Build A House?

 One of the first steps in constructing a new home is finding a place to build it.
 You can work with a real estate agent to find land to purchase, or you could search for vacant land listings online.

 Land prices in urban areas are significantly more expensive than rural areas.
-Land in the GTA can range from $50 to $200 per square foot, or less than $50 per square foot in Calgary or Edmonton.
+Land in the GTA can range from $50 to $200 per square foot, while it costs less than $50 per square foot in Calgary or Edmonton.

 Average Value per Acre of Farmland in Canada